alexandertrefz/essence/packages/website/diagnostics.md

 List is no case of the Union, which leaves that receiver with nothing to pick by.
 The matching Namespaces are listed; qualify the call to pick one.

+### `undecided-receiver-type`

+The receiver's Type still holds a slot nothing has decided — the `List<Unknown>` an empty List Literal has — and more than one Namespace declares the Method for it.
+An undecided slot is matched by every candidate in both directions, so the narrower-target order of `ambiguous-namespace` would hand `[]::tag()` to whichever Namespace is nested deepest, decided by a Type the program never wrote.
+The candidates are listed; annotate what the receiver comes from — `constant items: List<Integer> = []` — so the call has a Type to dispatch on.
+A receiver like this matched by a single Namespace is fine: nothing was decided by the Unknown when there was nothing to decide.

 ### `unknown-method`

 No Namespace in scope declares a Method of that name for the value's Type.